AlexanderWinters/kknds_wiki/wiki/docs/linux/server_side.md

 export RESTIC_REPOSITORY="s3:http://your_minio_ip:1234/bucket"
 export RESTIC_PASSWORD="your_restic_password"
 ```
+Or to make variables permanent, add them to your `.zshrc` or `.bashrc` file.

 The access key and secret you get from Minio.
 The repo is the URL to the Minio bucket.
 Initialize the repo:
 ```bash